Rujie-Zhu/HPP_EMS_Assignment/README.md

 # HPP_EMS_Assignment

-Welcome to the Sizing HPP Assignment!
+Welcome to the HPP EMS Assignment!
 This guide will help you set up and start the assignment with ease.
 Please follow the steps below to begin:

 ### Prerequisites
 - A Google account